anseki/jquery-gettable/README.md

 // Get cols that include target cell. cols = $('td#target').getTable('cols');

-// Get cells that is included in cross line (rows and cols) of target cell, and style those. cells = $('td#target').getTable('xCells').css('backgroundColor', 'blue');
+// Get cells that are included in the cross line (rows and cols) of target cell.
+// And style those.
+cells = $('td#target').getTable('xCells').css('backgroundColor', 'blue');
 ```